How Jerry Jones Turned the Dallas Cowboys into a Billon Dollar Franchise

 Innovating On and Off the Field

-In addition to his on-field , Jones also pioneered off-field that set new standards for NFL ownership.
-By securing stadium sponsorship deals with brands like American Express and Pepsi, Jones was able to generate revenue that far exceeded that of his NFL counterparts.
-These sponsorship agreements have since become a significant source of for the Cowboys, with the franchise expected to reach $250 million in sponsorship revenue this year.
+In addition to his on-field strategies, Jones also pioneered off-field that set new standards for NFL ownership.
+By securing stadium sponsorship deals with brands like American Express and Pepsi, Jones was able to generate that far exceeded that of his NFL counterparts.
+These sponsorship agreements have since become a significant source of income for the Cowboys, with the franchise expected to reach $250 million in sponsorship revenue this year.

 Jones’s business acumen was further demonstrated through his savvy negotiation of long-term deals for stadium naming rights.
 The rechristening of the team’s stadium as AT&T Stadium in 2013 marked a pivotal moment in the franchise’s financial success.
 By securing partnerships with companies like Molson Coors, Jones has continually expanded the revenue available to the Cowboys, further cementing their status as an economic powerhouse in the NFL.